makersacademy/takeaway-challenge/README.md

 export PATH="$PATH:$HOME/.rvm/bin"
 ```

-6. Suppressed outputs in Rspec so that it would't print out messages each time I ran a test.
+6. Suppressed outputs in Rspec so that it wouldn't print out messages each time I ran a test.
 [Rspec: Suppress Console Output ](https://stackoverflow.com/questions/15430551/suppress-console-output-during-rspec-tests)

 **Improvements that are possible**